 Model real-world API test scenarios by recording manual and automated UI interactions.
 API test adoption is hindered by the ability to create tests.
 Parasoft SOAtest uses existing UI tests (including Selenic-created tests) to record API interaction happening during execution of the application.
 AI within SOAtest organizes these recorded interactions into recognizable scenarios which then form the basis of an API test repository.
 These API scenarios can be played back, edited, cloned, and reused to form a comprehensive API test suite.
 The automation and AI-powered decision making SOAtest does to make API testing easier to adopt, use, and maintain.
 Plus, it helps bridge the API testing knowledge gap in the development team.

-Reuse existing test artifacts to efficiently scale load, performance, and security testing as part of DevOps pipeline.
+Reuse existing test artifacts to efficiently scale load, performance, and security testing as part of DevOps test pipeline.
 As the development team becomes more proficient at test automation for the UI and API levels, the test repository becomes an important reusable resource.
 Tests can be reused for load and performance testing and to increase use case and code coverage.

 Understandably, software organizations expect automated tests to be efficient and not impede development progress.
 However, as test suites grow, so do the problems with maintaining and executing them.
 Tests, like code, are impacted by change.
 New functionality added during a sprint can significantly impact the user interface or the workflows of the application.
 These changes break existing tests, making them unstable.
 It’s important to address those as quickly as possible.